The Science Behind Tiny Health's Child and Adult Gut Types

 • Controversies surrounding this categorization system

-Tiny Health adult gut types
+Tiny Health gut types

-We have categorized mature gut microbiomes into seven different types (which are different to baby gut types).
+We have categorized mature gut microbiomes into seven different types (which are different from baby gut types).
 Figure 1 shows the gut type distribution by age group.
 Scroll down to read the main characteristics of each of these.

 Figure 1 - Gut type distribution by age group